-(a) Pupils assigned to a district or intermediate district through the community placement program of the courts or a state agency, if the pupil was a resident of another intermediate district at the time the pupil came under the jurisdiction of the court or a state agency.

-6 (b) Pupils who are residents of institutions operated by the7 department of health and human services.

-8 (c) Pupils who are former residents of department of community 9 health institutions for the developmentally disabled who are placed 10 in community settings other than the pupil's home.

-(d) Pupils enrolled in a department-approved on-grounds educational program longer than 180 days, but not longer than 233 days, at a residential child care institution, if the child care institution offered in 1991-92 an on-grounds educational program longer than 180 days but not longer than 233 days.

-(e) Pupils placed in a district by a parent for the purpose of seeking a suitable home, if the parent does not reside in the same intermediate district as the district in which the pupil is placed.

-(3) Only those costs that are clearly and directly attributable to educational programs for pupils described in subsection (2), and that would not have been incurred if the pupils were not being educated in a district or intermediate district, are reimbursable under this section.

-24 (4) The costs of transportation shall be funded under this25 section and shall not be reimbursed under section 58.

-26 (5) Not more than \$10,500,000.00 of the allocation for 2017 27 2018-2018-2019 in section 51a(1) shall be allocated under this

-1 section.
+- 1 (a) Pupils assigned to a district or intermediate district - 2 through the community placement program of the courts or a state - 3 agency, if the pupil was a resident of another intermediate - 4 district at the time the pupil came under the jurisdiction of the - 5 court or a state agency. - 6 (b) Pupils who are residents of institutions operated by the - 7 department of health and human services. - 8 (c) Pupils who are former residents of department of community - 9 health institutions for the developmentally disabled who are placed - 10 in community settings other than the pupil's home. - (d) Pupils enrolled in a department-approved on-grounds - 12 educational program longer than 180 days, but not longer than 233 - 13 days, at a residential child care institution, if the child care - 14 institution offered in 1991-92 an on-grounds educational program - 15 longer than 180 days but not longer than 233 days. - 16 (e) Pupils placed in a district by a parent for the purpose of - 17 seeking a suitable home, if the parent does not reside in the same - 18 intermediate district as the district in which the pupil is placed. - 19 (3) Only those costs that are clearly and directly - 20 attributable to educational programs for pupils described in - 21 subsection (2), and that would not have been incurred if the pupils - 22 were not being educated in a district or intermediate district, are - 23 reimbursable under this section. - 24 (4) The costs of transportation shall be funded under this - 25 section and shall not be reimbursed under section 58. - 26 (5) Not more than \$10,500,000.00 of the allocation for $\frac{2017}{100}$ - 27 2018-2019 in section 51a(1) shall be allocated under this

-Sec.
-54. Each intermediate district shall receive an amount per-pupil for each pupil in attendance at the Michigan schools for the deaf and blind.
-The amount shall be proportionate to the total instructional cost at each school.
-Not more than \$1,688,000.00 of the allocation for 2017-2018-2018-2019 in section 51a(1) shall be allocated under this section.
+- 1 section. - 2 Sec.
+54. Each intermediate district shall receive an amount - 3 per-pupil for each pupil in attendance at the Michigan schools for - 4 the deaf and blind.
+The amount shall be proportionate to the total - 5 instructional cost at each school.
+Not more than \$1,688,000.00 of - 6 the allocation for $\frac{2017-2018}{2018-2019}$ in section 51a(1) shall be - 7 allocated under this section. - 8 Sec.

-8 Sec.
 54b.
-(1) From the general fund appropriation in section 9 11, there is allocated an amount not to exceed \$1,600,000.00 for 10 2017-2018 2018-2019 to continue the implementation of the 11 recommendations of the special education reform task force 12 published in January 2016.

-13 (2) Except as provided in subsection (3), the THE department 14 shall use funds allocated under this section for the purpose of piloting statewide implementation of the Michigan Integrated 15 Behavior and Learning Support Initiative (MiBLSI), a nationally 16 17 recognized program that includes positive behavioral intervention 18 and supports and provides a statewide structure to support local 19 initiatives for an integrated behavior and reading program.
-With 20 the assistance of the intermediate districts involved in MiBLSI, 21 the department shall identify a number of intermediate districts to 22 participate in the pilot that is sufficient to ensure that MiBLSI 23 can be implemented statewide with fidelity and sustainability.
-In 24 addition, the department shall identify an intermediate district to 25 act as a fiscal agent for these funds.

-26 (3) In addition to the purpose under subsection (2), the 27 department shall use funds allocated under this section for the
+(1) From the general fund appropriation in section - 9 11, there is allocated an amount not to exceed \$1,600,000.00 for - 11 recommendations of the special education reform task force - 12 published in January 2016. - 13 (2) Except as provided in subsection (3), the THE department - 14 shall use funds allocated under this section for the purpose of - 15 piloting statewide implementation of the Michigan Integrated - 16 Behavior and Learning Support Initiative (MiBLSI), a nationally - 17 recognized program that includes positive behavioral intervention - 18 and supports and provides a statewide structure to support local - 19 initiatives for an integrated behavior and reading program.
+With - 20 the assistance of the intermediate districts involved in MiBLSI, - 21 the department shall identify a number of intermediate districts to - 22 participate in the pilot that is sufficient to ensure that MiBLSI - 23 can be implemented statewide with fidelity and sustainability.
+In - 24 addition, the department shall identify an intermediate district to - 25 act as a fiscal agent for these funds. - 26 (3) In addition to the purpose under subsection (2), the - 27 department shall use funds allocated under this section for the